TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

 * ``milestones.environment_loaded`` - Full environment have been loaded
   but application has not been created yet.

-Registering an action to be executed whenever a milestone is reach can be done using :func:`tg.configuration.milestones._ConfigMilestoneTracker.register` method of each milestone.
+Registering an action to be executed whenever a milestone is reached can be done using the ``register`` method of each public milestone instance, for example ``milestones.config_ready.register(callback)``.
 The registered action takes no parameters.

 Milestones are much like :ref:`Hooks<hooks_and_events>` but they are only related to the configuration process.
 The major difference is that